c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 *   The application isn’t blocked
-*   Event handler based on signals can provide good performance
+*   Signals can provide good performance

 Cons: